NikRimington/umbraco-clean-up-manager/readme.md

-# AgeBase: Domain Manager
+# RB: Umbraco CleanUp Manager

-The Domain Manager package is a handy content dashboard item for viewing domains within an Umbraco application.
-It allows editors to view each domain, it's culture and which node the domain is associated to.
-The dashboard item also allows editors to remove domains too.
-This package is especially good for multi lingual sites.
+The Umbraco CleanUp Manager allows the cleansing of orphan Data and Document Types within an Umbraco application.
+It displays all orphan records in a paged table, which allows to navigate to, filter, and delete individual records of all at the same time.

 ## Installation

-The Domain Manager package can be installed via the package's page on [our.umbraco.org](http://our.umbraco.org/projects/backoffice-extensions/domain-manager) or via NuGet.
+The Domain Manager package can be installed via the package's page on [our.umbraco.org](https://our.umbraco.org/member/127929) or via NuGet.
 If installing via NuGet, use the following package manager command:

-    Install-Package AgeBase.DomainManager
+    Install-Package RB.Umbraco.CleanUpManager

 ## Contributing

-To raise a new bug, create an [issue](https://github.com/agebase/umbraco-domain-manager/issues) on the Github repository.
-To fix a bug or add new features or providers, fork the repository and send a [pull request](https://github.com/agebase/umbraco-domain-manager/pulls) with your changes.
-Feel free to add ideas to the repository's [issues](https://github.com/agebase/umbraco-domain-manager/issues) list if you would to discuss anything related to the package.

 ## Publishing